Family Reunification in Malta

 Work rights for family members

 EU Immigration PortalUnder the Family Reunification route, family members can engage in employment under the applicable conditions.
 This means work rights may be available, but specific conditions may apply depending on the family member's status.
+See our spouse work rights guide for a detailed comparison.

 How this differs from the Family Members Policy